 5: › Keeping paragraphs short makes the content more engaging.
 Your viewers will scan, not read.
 Short articles (no more than 5 or 6 sentences) makes it easier for them to read and understand.
 Ideally, aim to capture the viewer’s attention quickly.
 You only have a few seconds to make an excellent first impression.

 6: › Format like a professional.
 Be generous and deliberate with your use of bullet points, lists, and headlines.
-Think of these like the iconic Burma Shave signs.
+Think of these as the iconic Burma Shave signs.
 Each end should make the reader want to see more.
 Stay focused and stay on topic.
 Keep your reader’s interest.

 7: › Quotes are impactful, and metaphors instill memorability.
 Incorporating a quote in your blog post allows you to use someone else’s expertise to support your writing.
 Illustrating connections between two objects show relevance and increases interest.